CBIIT/cellminercdb/www/files/guide.md

 **Figure 5**: Shows the correlation between the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines by tissue of origin.
 Note: The value "ALL" means all available common tissues between the 2 selected features.

-<h2 id="regression">Regression Models</h2>
+<h2 id="regression">Multivariate Analysis</h2>
-The ‘Regression Models’ option (or module) has multiple tabs including Heatmap, Data, Plot, Cross-Validation, Tehnical Details and Partial Correlation (described below), and allows construction and assessment of multivariate linear response prediction models.
+The ‘Multivariate Analysis’ option (or module) has multiple tabs including Heatmap, Data, Plot, Cross-Validation, Tehnical Details and Partial Correlation (described below), and allows construction and assessment of multivariate linear response prediction models within a single cell line set.
 For instance, we can assess prediction of a drug activity based on some genes expression.
 To construct a regression model, you need to specify the input data in the left side panel.

 <h4 id="inputs2">Input data</h4>